-Despite wondrous technologic advances, the physical examination remains the cornerstone of the evaluation process for any patient referred to Cincinnati Children's Heart Institute.
+Despite technologic advances, the physical examination remains the cornerstone of the evaluation process for any patient referred to Cincinnati Children's Heart Institute.
 We perform the evaluation in a patient- and family-centered manner so there is active engagement of not only our staff, but also our families and patients.

 Process of the Physical Exam

 A thorough history often precedes the physical examination and allows the cardiology staff to determine the reason for referral, significant family and medical history, and symptomatic status with respect to the cardiovascular system.
 Various members of the staff conduct the history and physical exam.
 They include the nurse, the nurse practitioner, the cardiology fellow (a doctor receiving training in pediatric cardiology) and the attending cardiology physician.
 At times, resident physicians and medical students may be involved.

 The history also provides the first interaction of our staff with the patient's family so that some familiarity can be achieved prior to the performance of the physical examination.
 The family’s and patient’s personal interests will be explored by the providers.
 Families and patients are encouraged to do the same with their providers.